chanonly123/chanonly123/README.md

 One of my proudest moments was developing a 2D air hockey game completely from scratch—no third-party engine, just pure code.
 I handled everything from motion to collision detection and post-collision physics using vector math, which was a great challenge and a lot of fun.

-In my early career, I had the opportunity to work at a few startups, diving deep into mobile application development.
+In my early career, I had the opportunity to work at a few startups, diving deep into mobile application development with a specialization in Swift.
 Over the years, I’ve developed more than 15 apps from the ground up, each one teaching me something new and pushing me to refine my skills.

+Plus, I've also worked with JUCE for audio development using C++ with Flutter.

 I’m also an active contributor on GitHub, and it’s always rewarding to see others find value in the tools and code I share.